duyet/DCrawler/README.md

 ### Config your spider

-Config your spider, the sample spider is located at `modules/tinhte.js`
+**Update: 0.0.3:** Config your spider, the sample spider is located at `instances/xiaomi-4i.json`

 ### To run
+**Update: 0.0.3:**

-    node index
+    node instance instances/xiaomi-4i.json

-For multi thread base on number of your CPU Core.
+For multi thread base on number of your CPU Core (Not test in v0.0.3).

     node multithread